avatao/avatao-blog/_posts/2017-4-6-Learn-to-build-secure-software.md

  make steps towards this integration, the better code quality you can reach in terms of security.
 There are many references and guides online (e.g., [OWASP](https://www.owasp.org/index.php/Secure_SDLC_Cheat_Sheet), [NIST](http://csrc.nist.gov/publications/PubsSPs.html)) that can be helpful.
-Don't forget: no matter what software development model (e.g., Agile, Waterfall) you use security should cover each phase of your software lifecycle.
+Don't forget: no matter what software development model (e.g., Agile, Waterfall) you use security should cover each phase of your software life cycle.